who-owns-lausanne/who-owns-lausanne/README.md

 formats used by the respective websites UI.
 To process the spatial data in a coherent way in Python, we converted ShapeFile and KML files to GeoJson by using the QGIS software application.
 Ad-Hoc parsers were needed for the rent offers data.

+##### Interpreting the data

+To analyze the collected data and to answer to research questions ...

 ## Further ideas and discussion